 Type 2 is considered a lifestyle disease as it is developed based on what you eat and how physically active you are.
-But, it is also proven that this condition is hereditary.
+However, it is also proven that this condition is hereditary.
 If either of your parents develops type 2 diabetes later, there are high chances you will too.

 This is a temporary type, observed during pregnancies, where the blood sugar levels rise above the normal blood sugar level.
 It affects approximately 2% to 4% of all pregnancies and also involves an increased risk of developing diabetes for both mother and child later.

 A woman is more likely to have this condition again in the next pregnancy, which puts the woman at a higher risk of developing type 2 diabetes later in life.
 The older a woman is when she is pregnant, the higher the risk of developing gestational diabetes during pregnancy.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.